Vi19Z/VI19Z/docs/julep-concepts.md

 ## Chat

-The Chat feature in Julep allows for dynamic interaction with agents through a flexible and powerful API.
+The Chat feature in VI19Z allows for dynamic interaction with agents through a flexible and powerful API.
 It supports various settings, streaming responses, and integration with tools and documents.

 ### Chat Input